EdAllonby/pretty-cypher/README.md

 ### Formatting

-* We eventually need to create a formmater for our parsed Cypher DSL.
+* We eventually need to create a formatter for our parsed Cypher DSL.

 ### Quasiquotes